Sometimes you have one of those mornings you know? The kind of mornings where you think you should just go back to bed.

 Our bodies need more feminists

-Those who claim Christianity clearly need more feminists.
+who claim Christianity clearly need more feminists.

-There are STILL churches who don't let women speak or teach men.
+are STILL churches who don't let women speak or teach men.

 The church needs more feminists.

-Conclusion: We all need more feminism in our lives.
+Conclusion: We all need more feminism in

-I would also like to note and admit that my context, privilege, and affiliations does affect my view on feminism.
+my context, privilege, and affiliations does affect my view on feminism.
 I still have blind spots.

-WHAT FEMINISM MEANS TO ME:
+FEMINISM MEANS TO ME:

-Pursuing gender equality
+gender equality

-Gender equality to me is equal pay for equal work.
-It's being able to vote and speak our voice politically, socially and culturally.
-Women’s suffrage was a great accomplishment in 1920 but we still seem to be dragging behind on some concepts.
+accomplishment in 1920 but we still seem to be dragging behind on some concepts.
 We might teach girls in the classrom that they are smart and capable and brave.
 But at home, we role model that they are not as intellectual or physcially competent as boys.
 We continue to foster dumb sterotypes that women are poor drives, women are bad at managing money, and women have to use their bodies to be accepted.
 We continue to use phrases about girls as insults:

 You hit like a girl.

-Don’t be a little girl
+Don’t be a little girl.

 You run like a girl.